 And don’t think American drinking culture is a male-exclusive hobby.
 Binge drinking rates among women rose 17.5 percent between 2005 and 2012, as compared to men’s 4.9 percent increase.

 “Women are drinking more like men, to put it bluntly,” said Koob.

 Women are drinking more, but why?

-“If I want to be treated as an equal, I need to act like an equal to the men in my industry,” said Anne S., 34, founder of a tech startup in Washington, DC, to Makers.
+“If I want to be treated as an equal, I need to act like an equal to the men in my industry,” said Anne S., the founder of a tech startup in Washington, DC, to Makers.
 “And so when they talk about craft beer or want to go out and have some whiskey, I might not say yes every time, but I’m not going to say no every time.”

 Perhaps in the 1950s, it was unheard of to see a woman be part of the regular drinking crowd, but as more women enter the modern-day workforce, it’s part of the networking game.
 Educated women with high-pressure jobs are juggling several reasons for why they drink: keeping up with office drinking culture, cooling off after a stressful day at work, using their high-paying salaries to splurge on cocktail rounds, and taking opportunities at squeezing out career advice from their higher-ups or the great boss in person.

 To gain respect, women are meeting the standards men hold for themselves—and in the United States, the person in power knows how to drink.
 Women with a master’s degree or higher reported high drinking rates than women without a diploma (74 percent to 34 percent), according to the CDC.
 Women with higher paying salaries and who worked longer hours in the office also reported drinking more.
 To keep playing with the boys, women have learned to start drinking like them.